runger1101001/cy_serial_bridge/README.md

 However, the available drivers provide absolutely no provision for reprogramming the "configuration block", the binary structure stored in the chip's flash memory which defines its USB attributes.
 This includes manufacturer-set stuff such as the VID, PID, and serial number, but also the flag that tells it whether it should be a UART, I2C, or SPI bridge, and the default settings which are used for each bus type.
 The configuration block can only be programmed using the closed-source Cypress USB Serial Configuration Utility (USCU) -- and to add to the pain, this is only available as a Windows GUI application!

 This driver is being worked on with the goal of, in addition to providing a translation of the normal C driver into Python, also reverse-engineering the format of the config block and providing utilities to modify and rewrite it.
 Basic config rewriting functionality is working, and I have been able to dynamically edit the parameters of a CY7C65211 and change it between I2C, SPI, and UART mode!
+Additionally, since the code quality of the libusb1 driver is... not great (it uses multiple threads internally for no good reason I can find), I've been trying to clean up and simplify the way that data is transferred to and from the device.

 ### You *should* use this driver if you want to
 - Have a nice Python API for interacting with CY7C652xx bridge chips in UART, I2C, and SPI mode